 The V8 generates 320 horsepower at 6400 rpm, and 315 pound-feet of torque at 4400 rpm.
 Both the 3.6-liter V6 and 4.6-liter V8 use electronic throttle control, to match the engine's performance to a variety of driver demands, from sedate highway cruising to rambunctious back-road motoring.

 The all-wheel-drive system is a hard package to top, complemented by Magnetic Ride Control and the latest generation StabiliTrak, though this adds some weight.
-Body lean in even the tightest switchbacks is minimal, and mild dips barely give occupants' stomachs any flips.
+Body lean in even the tightest switchbacks is minimal and mild dips are well controlled.
 Biasing 60 percent of the power to the rear wheels gives the all-wheel-drive STS the sporty dynamics of rear-wheel drive while sending enough power to the front wheels to help in bad weather.
 It's a good setup.

-The electronic steering the STS uses is a delight, its only shortcoming a slight softness on-center.
+The electronic steering is a delight, its only shortcoming a slight softness on-center.
 The STS tracks well into and through corners, especially with the 18-inch, low-profile tires.

 Active steering, available exclusively on V8 models with AWD, is integrated into the StabiliTrak stability control electronics.
 In addition to controlling brakes and reducing engine power, StabiliTrak with active steering can turn the front wheels to reduce skidding when rear wheels lose traction.
 The system includes a new steering motor assembly combined with computer-driven electronic controls that measure wheel slippage at all four wheels independently during acceleration, braking and adverse road conditions.